Who is the leaflet for? What is its aim?

 What is propranolol?

-Propranolol is a type of medication called a beta blocker that is used to treat high blood pressure in adults.
-Its use to treat the haemangiomas of children has been used for > 10 years and it has been used to treat children with heart conditions for a long time.
+Propranolol is a type of medication called a beta blocker that is used to treat high blood pressure.
+Propranolol will reduce blood flow through haemangiomas, fading the colour and reducing its size.
+Its has been used to treat the haemangiomas of children for > 10 years and it has been used to treat children with heart conditions for a long time.
+The concentration of Propranolol liquid used in Addenbrookes Hospital is 5mg/ 5ml liquid bottle.
+Other strengths are available and we recommend this is checked each time a new bottle is dispensed and try to always have 5mg/5ml liquid dispensed.

 Benefits

 These will vary depending upon where on your child’s body their haemangioma is.
-However, generally speaking, the main benefit your child will experience from taking this medication is to reduce the size of their haemangioma.
+However, generally speaking, the main benefit your child will experience from taking this medication is to reduce the size of their haemangioma, or slow the rate of size increase.

 Is it safe?